Ask a Question

 Travel

-Guests should fly to Reykjavik for these tours.
-Transfers from and to Reykjavik city bus terminals are included, but you will need to leave the city early in the morning (usually between 07:30 - 08:30 am).
+Guests should fly to Reykjavik for this tour.
+The meeting point is the BSI Bus Station at 8am.
 For this reason, we recommend that guests plan to arrive in Iceland at least the night before their trail in order to meet the transfer to the farm in the north of the country.

 International flights to Iceland will land at Keflavik international airport (roughly 45 minutes outside of Reykjavik city).
 There is a regular bus service between the airport and the city centre.